Craig Anderson (ice hockey): Colorado Avalanche (2009–2011)

 Anderson joined the Colorado Avalanche for the 2009–10 season and won the starting job from Peter Budaj in training camp.
 In his first season with the Avalanche, Anderson went 38–25–7 with a 2.64 GAA, .917 save percentage and seven shutouts, helping the team make a surprising run into the playoffs.
 He won his first game with the Avalanche in his first start, a 5–2 Avalanche victory over the San Jose Sharks on October 1, 2009.
 In his next start, Anderson recorded his first shutout with the team, stopping all 35 shots in a 3–0 win over the Vancouver Canucks on October 3, 2009.
 Anderson became the fourth goaltender in team history to win 30 or more games, joining Patrick Roy, David Aebischer and Peter Budaj.
 He set the team record for consecutive starts to begin the season, as he started the first 15 games.
 He led the NHL in saves with 2,047 and shots against with 2,233.

 Anderson with the Colorado Avalanche in November 2009.

 Anderson made his NHL playoff debut on April 14, 2010, as he made 25 saves in a 2–1 victory over the San Jose Sharks.
 Four nights later, Anderson recorded his first ever post-season shutout, as he stopped all 51 shots fired at him, as Colorado won the game 1–0 in overtime.
-The Sharks would eventually defeat the Avalanche in six games, as Anderson had a 2–4 record with a 2.62 GAA and a .933 save percentage.
+The Sharks eventually defeated the Avalanche in six games, as Anderson had a 2–4 record with a 2.62 GAA and a .933 save percentage.

 Anderson struggled to begin the 2010–11 season with the Avalanche and eventually lost his starting job to Peter Budaj.
 With Colorado quickly falling out of the playoff race, and Anderson struggling with a 13–15–3 record and a 3.28 GAA, the club traded him to the Ottawa Senators for Brian Elliott on February 18, 2011.